anthonyzhou-1/hamiltonian_pdes/README.md

 ```

 ## Datasets
-Due to anonymity, datasets are not released currently, but will be provided when published.
+All datasets used are released on [HuggingFace](https://huggingface.co/datasets/ayz2/hamiltonian_pdes).

+## Examples
+A jupyter notebook (examples.ipynb) for running some examples involving neural functionals is provided.

 ## Training